ishitadatta/Studee/README.md

 ## Basic Features

-### Scheduler
+### Vaccination Tracker
  1. Upload vaccination certificate
  2. Credits allotted to students who have uploaded vaccination certificate
  3. Student can select option for offline/online class (form)
+ 4. Display notice for partially vaccinated students on dashboard
- 4. Teacher will receive list of all student preferences
+ 5. Teacher will receive list of all student preferences

 ### Submission
  1. Teacher can create a new assignment(assignment title, assignment detail, assignment course, marks, submission due date)